Lucky Duck Days

 When the children arrive, please keep an eye on the ENTIRE group so that the teachers will have a minute to greet parents and children and find out about special needs or problems and complete the covid procedures for signing in.

-When you go inside the classroom, the Lucky Duck responsibilities are explained on yellow “Duck Notes’ in key locations around the playschool.
+When you go inside the classroom, the Lucky Duck responsibilities are explained in the “Duck Notes’ located at the front of the class.

-There are also cleaning checklists at each playstation the parent volunteer is responsible for completing before they leave for the day.
+There is a cleaning checklist the parent volunteer is responsible for completing before they leave for the day.
 Parent helpers are asked to review the duties prior to the beginning of class and clarify any questions with the teachers.

 More details on the Lucky Duck Day responsibilities (and fun) can be found in our Handbook.